arc80/plywood/base/docs/Developing/NewModules.md

 The name of the function itself (in this case, `module_PrimeSieve`) isn't really important, except that it must be unique across all `.modules.cpp` files in the current repo.
 By convention, the function name usually starts with `module_`.

-Each time PlyTool instantiates a [compilation target](KeyConcepts#targets), such as when running [`plytool generate`](PlyTool), it calls a module function like the one above to initialize the target.
+Each time Crowbar instantiates a [compilation target](KeyConcepts#targets), such as when running [`crowbar generate`](Crowbar), it calls a module function like the one above to initialize the target.

 ## Operations Performed by a Module Function